 Class Schedule: *

-Entrance RequirementsA positive attitude towards older people, an ability to communicate effectively with a wide range of people and an interest in the aged care sector are necessary for entrance into this course.
-Attendance at an interview is also required (to book online, use the Apply Now page, then Make A Booking button or contact the Health and Community Department directly).
-All applicants must be 18 years plus.
-Please note a satisfactory Police Check is mandatory for placement.
+- a positive attitude towards older people, an ability to communicate effectively with a wide range of people and an interest in the aged care sector are necessary for entrance into this course

-Pathways to further studyParticipants successfully completing this course may apply for entry into the CHC43115 Certificate IV in Disability
+Pathways to further studyParticipants successfully completing this course may pathway to a course in Disability studies or Community Services.

 Units Of Study